ValidMind for validation 2 — Start the validation process

 Key insights:

-• Minority class falls below threshold: Class 1 represents 20.20% of rows, which is below the configured 30% minimum threshold and is therefore marked as Fail.
+• Minority class falls below threshold: Class 1 represents 20.20% of observations, which is below the configured 30% minimum threshold and is therefore flagged as failing.

 Parameters: